filipemes/AsynchronousCommunicationExercise/README.md

 # Asynchronous Communication Exercise

-In this exercise I implemented a Simple Hospital Triage Process, using asynchronous messages.
+In this exercise I implemented a Simple Hospital Triage Process using asynchronous messages.
 The aim of this exercise is simulate a hospital triage process, when patient arrives to triage process, he gives a priority and forwards it to central process.
 The Central process enqueue it with the respective priority, the queue is always sorted by priority.
-The health provider processes will attend patients.
+The health provider processes will attend patients through Central process.

 ## How to test